webshoppe/gta-color-mapping-project/README.md

 - Google Sheets typically displays colors somewhere between Excel and LibreOffice, but is optimized for Excel compatibility.

 For the most reliable and visually accurate experience, especially when referencing specific shades or matching to in-game visuals, we recommend viewing the data in Excel.
 The `.ods` and `.csv` versions remain available for compatibility and data workflows, but may not represent colors exactly as intended.

+### Importing to Google Sheets

+For the best results when importing the master `.xlsx` file into Google Sheets, we recommend using the `File > Import` method.
+The direct "Open with" command can sometimes fail with complex files.

+**Recommended Steps:**
+1. Start a new, blank Google Sheet.
+2. In the menu, go to **File > Import**.
+3. Select the **Upload** tab and choose the `.xlsx` file from this project's [Releases page](https://github.com/webshoppe/gta-color-mapping-project/releases).
+4. When the import options appear, choose **"Replace spreadsheet"**.
+5. Click **"Import data"**.

+This will correctly import the data into a new, native Google Sheet.

 ---